 A quorum shall consist of more than 50% of the membership of the committee.
-Where the number of members, who by reason of the provisions of the Municipal Conflict of Interest Act, are prohibited from participating in a meeting is such that, at that meeting, the remaining members are not of sufficient number to constitute a quorum, then the remaining number of members shall be deemed to constitute a quorum.
+Where the number of members, who by reason of the provisions of the Municipal Conflict of Interest Act, are prohibited from participating in a meeting is such that, at that the remaining members are not of sufficient number to constitute a quorum, then the remaining number of members shall be deemed to constitute a quorum.

-27.21 Electronic Participation
+Electronic 27.21 Participation